andrewcbuensalida/graphql-playlist/README.md

 maybe put proxy option in package.json in client, so apollo wont be the long url, itll just be ':4000/graphql' or something. https://www.newline.co/fullstack-react/articles/using-create-react-app-with-a-server/

+NOW MIGRATING TO EC2 WITH DOCTORDB

 cant specify a port when pm2 start app.js. only if serving react build folder.

+just figured out the .5gb memory server is too small to npm install, so work around is to create a swap file https://hinty.io/devforth/npm-install-killed-without-a-reason-fixed/ npm install works with 1gb memory though.

+copy the other conf file with sudo cp <other file> /etc/nginx/sites-available/books.anhonestobserver.com.conf sudo nano /etc/nginx/sites-available/doctordb.anhonestobserver.com.conf have to do the sim link thing sudo ln -s /etc/nginx/sites-available/books.anhonestobserver.com.conf /etc/nginx/sites-enabled/